hkroniBD/flutterLesson/Session 01- Introduction to Flutter and Dart.md

   - Add a new widget (e.g., a text field or an image) and adjust its properties.
 - **Reference**:
   - [Flutter Widgets Catalog] (https://flutter.dev/docs/development/ui/widgets)

----

-This detailed material provides a comprehensive guide for Session 1, ensuring students understand both Flutter and Dart fundamentals while also engaging in hands-on practice.